 DoorDashing can make for a long day with plenty of time spent behind the wheel.
-Music is great and it certainly helps but company can often be a salve on the boredom of constantly driving around town, delivering food throughout the day.
+Music is great, and it certainly helps, but a company can often be a salve on the boredom of constantly driving around town, delivering food throughout the day.

 Fortunately, it’s all part of being an independent contractor.
 Being independent and working on your own time means that you have some degree of elbow room when it comes to how you do your job, so long as you do it well, keep your customers satisfied, and deliver on time.

 As aforementioned, you can dash with just about anyone that you wish and that includes minors.
 One of the great things about working from home, owning your own business, or simply being free of a direct boss to answer to, is that you are freer to choose how you deal with childcare.

 You can simply keep your kids with you while you work, so long as they are not high-energy, boisterous, and highly distracting.
 It opens up your options.
 The only “minor” policy that DoorDash insists upon applies to the DoorDasher themselves.
 You have to be at least 18 years of age to DoorDash.

 So long as you are 18, you can Dash with whomever you want to and that’s the only application you’ll that DoorDash enforces.

 One of the freedoms of working as an independent contractor for DoorDash is your freedom of choice.
 There are many mothers and fathers out there who want to work but have obligations to little children who cannot be left at home alone.

 Hiring a babysitter is an option, however, it’s a paying option and when you are trying to earn money, it’s better to not have to pay out every, single day.
 Since most people who work as DoorDashers spend quite a lot of time doing so, that’s a lot of funds outgoing rather than incoming.

 The only caveat is, of course, bathroom breaks and distractions.
 You can minimize that by preparing as best as possible before you head out and start hitting up your various pick-ups and deliveries.